Life Insurance in Germany: The Definitive Guide (2025)

 Who might not need life insurance?

-While life insurance can be beneficial for many, there are certain situations where it might not be necessary:
+While a life insurance policy can be beneficial for many, there are certain situations where term life insurance policies might not be necessary:

 • Single individuals without dependents: If no one relies on you financially, life insurance is usually not necessary.

-• Individuals with high-earning partners: If your partner can comfortably support the family on their own and is prepared to do so in the event of your passing, life insurance is less essential.
+• Individuals with high-earning partners: If your partner can comfortably support the family independently and is prepared to do so in the event of your passing, life insurance is less essential.

 How much is life insurance in Germany?

-Life insurance in Germany is quite affordable.
-Some policies cost just 3 to 5 euros per month.
+Life insurance in Germany is quite affordable meaning you won’t need to spend much money for peace of mind.
+Some insurance companies offer policies for just 3 to 5 euros per month per insured person.

 However, the exact cost depends on various factors.
 Here’s what influences the price of life insurance and some tips on keeping premiums low: